V. The Honor Council

 Student Honor Council members are required, and other faculty and decanal members strongly encouraged, to participate in the wider mission of educating the community about issues of academic integrity through membership on standing committees to be established at the discretion of the Executive Committee.

-1. Hearing boards made up of current members of the Council will hear all reported cases of alleged academic dishonesty in any of the undergraduate schools and will investigate and adjudicate them fairly, consistently, and expeditiously.
+- Boards made up of current members of the Council will review all reported cases of alleged academic dishonesty in any of the schools and will investigate and adjudicate them fairly, consistently, and expeditiously.